 And when those salespeople come knocking, always remember this: It’s demand-based selling that hinges entirely on their limited inventory.
 The popular shows are in high demand, and sell out easily.
 So the TV salespeople are left trying hard to sell the shows that are NOT in demand.

-Yes, the dogs.
-Sometimes I think they throw-in some dogs on the schedule just to see if you’re paying attention.
+Sometimes I think they throw-in some of those dogs on the schedule just to see if you’re paying attention.

 I’m not saying that all TV advertising is a waste of money.
 Not at all.
-With enough frequency, the right product or service, and a well-honed message, you can do very well with local TV.
+With enough frequency, the right product or service, and a well-honed message, you can do very effective TVadvertising.

 If you have an airline that’s selling $49 round trip tickets to Disneyland, by all means!
 Buy a bunch of TV ads.
 Everyone wants to go to Disneyland.
 But if you’re selling jet charters to Disneyland, don’t waste your time on TV spots.